SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

       >
       > The above step merges `N` sorted arrays, this is called N-way merge.

-      4. Repeat the last 3 steps until all these `N` files are empty.
+      4. Repeat the last 3 steps until all these `N` runs are empty.

    3. If `N + 1 > M`, then we merge `M - 1` files first, this will be the input of the next merge, then we merge anther `M - 1` files until all files are processed.

+      > Every round is called a `pass`.

       > TODO: figure out the approach that has the best performance.
       >